-Developmental Studies Admission
+Developmental Studies Admission Requirements

-1. Developmental studies admissions are granted to students who do not meet the regular or provisional admissions requirements.

-2. Each institution may establish its own placement test floor for this category and refer applicants who score below this floor to adult literacy classes.
+Developmental Studies Admission is granted to students seeking a certificate, diploma, or degree, but who do not meet the regular or provisional admission requirements.
+Each Technical College may establish its own placement tests floors for this category and refer applicants who score below this floor to adult literacy classes.